 This morning was a different story.
 I ate my cereal with awareness and such joy!
 As I savored each bite I totally forgot that it was packed full of wonderful nutrients or that it was even RAW!

-- 1/2 cup hemp protein powder or your favorite protein powder
+- 1/2 cup hemp protein powder or equivalent

 - 1 Tbsp ground Ceylon cinnamon